eushaun/plexberrypi/README.md

 # plexberrypi

-My personal docker setup for a nas/seedbox running on a Raspberry Pi 4B 4gb.
+My personal docker setup for a nas/seedbox/media streaming setup running on a Raspberry Pi 4B 4gb.

 The Pi runs raspbian lite os with omv installed + Portainer to monitor docker stack.